ADVANCED CATARACT SURGERY

 Micro-incision Phacoemulsification Surgery

-is the current gold standard of cataract removal.
+Micro-incision phacoemulsification is the current gold standard of cataract removal.
 It uses ultrasound energy to liquify the cataract enabling the emulsified cataract to be removed through a small wound.
-With incision sizes of between 2 to 3 mm in width, stitches are usually not required as the wounds are self-sealing, allowing for greater comfort and improved speed of recovery.
+With incision sizes of between 2 and 3mm in width, stitches are usually not required as the wounds are self-sealing, allowing for greater comfort and improved speed of recovery.

-Atlas Eye provides patients with the very latest in intra-ocular lens technologies, including Monofocal, Extended Range of Focus, Multifocal, and Toric Mutlifocal Lens.
+Atlas Eye provides patients with a wide range of IOL technologies, including Monofocal, Extended Range of Focus, Multifocal, and Toric Mutlifocal Lens.

-All the best lens and surgical techniques would amount to little if the measurements of the eye are compromised.
-At Atlas Eye, we make no compromises in optimizing successful surgical outcomes with the best technology has to offer, which is why we are the first and only private practice in Singapore to utilize the latest in IOL selection and ocular measurements from Zeiss (Germany) by way of the IOL Master 700.
+Intraocular lenses and surgical techniques would amount to little if the measurements of the eye are compromised.
+At Atlas Eye, we make no compromises in optimising surgical outcomes with advanced technology from Zeiss (Germany) utilising the IOL Master 700.

 Multifocal IOLs are another category of presbyopia-correcting IOLs that can decrease your need for reading glasses or computer glasses after cataract surgery and allow vision up close, far away and intermediate distances.